pin-people/toy_robot/README.md

 * A robot that is not on the table can choose to ignore the `MOVE`, `LEFT`, `RIGHT` and `REPORT` commands.

-* Inputs for the CLI could be from a file or STDIN, as the developer chooses.
+* Inputs could be from a file or STDIN, as the developer chooses.

-* The web version must show the board and robot position.

 * Provide test data to exercise the application.

+### WEB

+You have to create a simple (no complex layout needed) web application, showing the table and the position and direction of the robot on the table (if robot already placed on table).
+All commands must update robot position, in other words, the command's output should be visible on the table, invalidating the necessity of the `REPORT` command.

+You are free to decide how to receive commands, being it in batches or individually, but the commands must be "processed" individually.
+Meaning all commands must update the robot position on the table in a way the user can understand the path the robot is following.

+* All commands (except `REPORT` which is unnecessary for the Web Version) should work exactly as on the CLI.

 ### Constraints